escofresco/clary/senior-proposal-jonasz.md

 **Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**
 This project has been planned for a while.
 It is unstarted, but I have a very clear idea of where to take it.

-## Objective 1: midi-generator feature
+## Objective 1: Composition: MIDI Generation

 **Why do you want to meet this objective?
 How will it improve your project?**
 This is the basis for composing music in the app.
+Since this app is intended for people with little to no technical skills, a core principle is accessibility.
+Automating composition is a good place to start.

 **How will you demonstrate completion of your objective?**
-4-bar midi
+1-bar midi is playable and stochastic.

-## Objective 2: Multiple tracks
+## Objective 2: Arrangement: Multiple Tracks
 **Why do you want to meet this objective?
 How will it improve your project?**
-Being able to combine multiple midi tracks together enables
+Being able to combine multiple audio tracks together enables the arrangment of instruments or different components like percussion, melody, etc.

 **How will you demonstrate completion of your objective?**
+Playback will occur for accross midi tracks.

-## Objective 3: Playback for all midi tracks
+## Objective 3: Engineering: Sound FX
 **Why do you want to meet this objective?
 How will it improve your project?**
+This is the butter of music production.
+Since MIDI doesn't hold information about how notes should sound, everything about the audio in this project is created in software.
+On a separate note, arranging multiple tracks together can introduce artifacts that need to be corrected for.

-**How will you demonstrate completion of your objective?**
+**How will you demonstrate completion of your objective?** Atleast one property of sound will be mutable.

 ## Stretch goals (optional):

-**What stretch goals do you have for your project?**
+**What stretch goals do you have for your project?** Pleasant visual

 ## Evaluation